John R. McGann: Retirement and death

-Pope John Paul II accepted McGann's resignation as bishop of the Diocese of Rockville Centre on January 4, 2000.
+Pope John Paul II accepted McGann's resignation as bishop of Rockville Centre on January 4, 2000.
 He was succeeded by Bishop James T. McHugh, who had served as his coadjutor bishop since 1999.
 John McGann died at Mercy Medical Center in Rockville Centre on January 31, 2002, at age 77.

-The Radiology & Imaging Center at Mercy Medical Center is named for Bishop McGann, as is Bishop McGann-Mercy High School.
-Bishop John R. McGann Village is a senior low income housing apartment in Bay Shore, New York.

-Two unnamed women alleged in 2019 through an attorney that McGann and other clergy and personnel of the diocese sexually abused them as children in the 1960s and '70s.
+Two women and one man filed a lawsuit in 2019 claiming that McGann and other clergy and personnel of the Diocese of Rockville Centre sexually abused them as children in the 1960s and '70s.